Yuji Itadori: Casting

 Junya Enoki is Yuji's Japanese actor.
-He relates having problems understanding the character believing him to be a more complex character he associates in other works despite his apparently typical traits.
-He associated him with Megmumi Fushiguro due to the mysteries they share.
+He relates having problems understanding the character believing Yuji to be a more complex character than those he associates in other works despite his apparently typical traits.
+He associated him with Megumi Fushiguro due to the mysteries they share.
 Enoki had no problems deciding the appropriate pitch for Yuji, something he discussed with the director.
-The actor further addressed that Yuji straightforward and due to how he analyses fights, he also comes across as intelligent.
-Despite seeing him an standard Shonen Jump protagonist, Enoki had fun voicing him, noting him to have several types of emotions he had to explore too.
+The actor further addressed that Yuji is straightforward, and he also comes across as intelligent due to how he analyses fights.
+Despite seeing him as a standard Shonen Jump protagonist, Enoki had fun voicing him, noting him to have several types of emotions he had to explore too.
+For the second season, Enoki cited Yuji's mental breakdown upon seeing Sukuna's chaos as important as he had yell as the character did while crying and throwing up.
+While Enoki did not throw up, he did accidentally start crying during the recording of this scene.
+The director praised Enoki's performance for making Enoki give the anime a bigger sense of realism.

 Yuji Itadori is Adam McArthur's first work in anime, something he wanted to do ever since he was a child.
 He heard of the anime series from a friend and got help from one of his agents to audition for the role.
 The first episode's scene involving Yuji's grandfather's last words at death gave him an idea about how to portray the character.
 Since his grandfather wanted Yuji to help others, McArthur believed that Yuji is a teenager who likes helping people in need.
 McArthur used his experience of voice acting classes in the most serious scenes.
-The actor noted that is too kind to the point he finds him relatable.
 Following the dub of the series, McArthur look forward to his next work as Yuji.